 Clark University appreciates student art and recognizes an informative, artistic activity placed on the campus-owned property.
-In managing the number of murals on walls by providing students the opportunity to share the space.
-Everyone has to go through the vetting process for approval by the mural committee.
+To manage the number of murals on walls and provide students the opportunity to share the space, everyone has to go through the vetting process for approval by the mural committee.
 Approved murals cannot be altered or changed after acceptance.
 Any student violating this policy will be subjected to our code of conduct.
 As an institution of higher education, we believe that murals serve for self-expression and cultural expression; that said, murals should not contain information intended to harm or affect others.
-Please submit your proposal to: clarku.qualtrics.com/jfe/form/SV_6r3IZfexrF9Bspw
+Please submit your proposal to: clarku.qualtrics.com/jfe/form/SV-6r3IZfexrF9Bspw